 Are you a business owner waiting for customers to pay their outstanding invoices?
 You are not alone.
-Finding alternatives to aid this is very common, and invoice factoring can help.
+Finding alternatives to aid this is very common, and invoice financing can help.

 As a small business owner, there are a wide variety of financing options for your business.
 You have probably been looking for different ones to find the one that best suits your needs.
-Invoice factoring is a very popular business loan alternative option since it’s good for businesses that need to wait longer than desired periods of time for their invoices to be paid.
+Invoice factoring is a trendy business loan alternative since it's suitable for businesses that need to wait longer than desired for their invoices to be paid.

 In this article, we will walk you through the basics of invoice factoring, how it works, and give you the tools to decide whether it is the right business funding option for your business need.

-First, you receive funds, and then you pay the factoring company back by selling a percentage of your unpaid invoices.
-This way, since it’s a sale, not a loan, you are not impacting your credit, as you would with traditional bank financing.
+First, you receive funds and then pay the factoring company back by selling a percentage of your unpaid invoices.
+This way, since it's a sale, not a loan, you are not impacting your credit as you would with traditional bank financing.
 It allows small businesses to unlock the cash value of their invoices long before their customers pay their bills.

-There are two types of invoice factoring - recourse factoring and non-recourse factoring:
+There are two types of invoice factoring listed below:

-Alternatively, with this type, the factoring company assumes most of the risk of non-payment by your customers (although, this does not mean that you are not responsible for any pending payments).
+Non-recourse factoring: Alternatively, with this type, the factoring company assumes most of the risk of non-payment by your customers (although this does not mean you are not responsible for any pending payments).

-Your business provides the regular good and services it always has.
+Your business provides the common good and services it always has.

 You then send the invoices to your customers for those goods or services.